 Referral

-Your child may be referred to a paediatrician, a children’s doctor, usually based in a hospital, or a paediatric nephrologist, a doctor who treats children with kidney problems.
+Your child may be referred to a paediatrician, a children’s doctor, usually based in a hospital, a paediatric nephrologist, a doctor who treats children with kidney problems, and/or a urologist, a surgeon that specialises in kidney and bladder operations.
 This may happen:

 - if your child has macroscopic haematuria or persistent haematuria (that does not go away) and no urinary tract infection